OzgenKoklu/EndlessRunner_Unity/README.md

 A task project assigned by Velo Games.

 A simple endless runner game similar to subway surfers.
+With precedural level generation.

 More info in VeloGames-task-2-tr.pdf in the root folder.